-Cloud computing provider DigitalOcean (NYSE: DOCN) fell short of analyst expectations in Q2 FY2022 quarter, with revenue up 28.9% year on year to $133.8 million.
-Guidance for the next quarter also missed analyst expectations with revenues guided to $146.2 million at the midpoint, or 0.37% below analyst estimates.
-DigitalOcean made a GAAP loss of $6.19 million, down on its loss of $2.18 million, in the same quarter last year.
+Cloud computing provider DigitalOcean (NYSE: DOCN) reported Q3 FY2023 results exceeding Wall Street analysts' expectations, with revenue up 16.4% year on year to $177.1 million.
+Guidance for next quarter's revenue was also better than expected at $178 million at the midpoint, 1.63% above analysts' estimates.
+Turning to EPS, DigitalOcean made a GAAP profit of $0.20 per share, improving from its profit of $0.10 per share in the same quarter last year.

 DigitalOcean offers a range of cloud computing options for developers and small businesses.
 Hyperscalers Amazon Web Services, Microsoft Azure, and Google Cloud Platform are the dominant providers of the cloud infrastructure that has become the standard for companies today.